 Here are some of the best practices that you can follow to ensure a smooth migration to the cloud manager.

 1. You can overwrite some testing criteria of the Cloud Manager.
 This helps in meeting the strict deadlines where the development team wants to keep fixing the issues in the incremental approach.

 2. In the case of a multi-bundle project, it is always hard to calculate the code coverage in an integrated development environment (IDE) since the code coverage results are for the individual bundles.
 As a solution, you can set-up SonarQube with JaCoCo.

 3. There is always a doubt about the versioning of a project.
 Cloud Manager adds a random hex to the versions of bundles and packages, which is nothing but a build number in the Cloud Manager.
 The final version looks like <pom-version>.<build Number>.

 4. For estimating the effort of migration, an architect or lead must consider the below points.

 6. Upload some heavy assets in the pipeline to test the performance.

 This blog is an attempt to share our experiences while implementing AEM with Cloud Manager.
-These include estimating the effort before starting the project, stimulating the Cloud Manager environment in your local, and integrating with the Cloud Manager GIT repository.
+This includes estimating the effort before starting the project, simulating the Cloud Manager environment in your local, and integrating with the Cloud Manager GIT repository.
 Businesses can get a lot of benefits by migrating to the Adobe Cloud Manager and using AEM with Cloud manager, and it’s a step towards ‘AEM as a Cloud Service.’